All Episodes

 And then in Pennsylvania, lawmakers there.

-They're now pushing forward a bill to repeal their 2019.
+They're now pushing forward a bill to repeal their 2019 no excuse absentee voting law.

-That's the one that was in direct violation of the Pennsylvania state constitution, and there's a process of changing the constitution, which is a lot more difficult than a bunch of legislators making laws.
+And there's a process of changing the Constitution, which is a lot more difficult than a bunch of legislators making laws.

-And that's why it was, in my view, unconstitutional, but nobody wanted to hear that case uh at the level it needed to be heard at.
+And that's why it was, in my view, unconstitutional, but nobody wanted to hear that case at the level it needed to be heard at.

-So we'll watch, we'll watch all of these.
+So we'll watch all of these.

-And they have an open gubernatorial and Senate contest next year.
+And they have an open gubernatorial and senate contest next year.

 So that's happening.

-Now, Iran is saber rattling as they've launched a new rocket showing advances in potential missile technology.
+Now, Iran is saber-rattling as they've launched a new rocket showing advances in potential missile technology.

 And we've got Joe Biden showing more struggles cognitively.

-I mean, it's getting bad, and I know that people in the mob don't like when I say weak, frail, and cognitively struggling, but I'll let you decide as we always do next.
+And I know that people in the mob don't like when I say weak, frail, and cognitively struggling, but I'll let you decide as we always do next.

 Hey there, I'm Mary Catherine Hamm.